 - the Telephone Consumer Protection Act (record-breaking privacy law damages award of $925 million).

 Congress designed all of these acts to encourage consumer privacy protection through mechanisms allowing private actions seeking both statutory and punitive damages.
 This statutory framework operates in tandem with traditional administrative enforcement through agencies such as the Federal Trade Commission and the Federal Communications Commission.
-Coupling the multiplying power of class actions with the fact that these acts assign damages awards on a per consumer basis (e.g., FCRA’s maximum of $1,000 per consumer affected), it is clear that companies face potentially dire consequences if the Supreme Court affirms the Ninth Circuit’s decision.
+Coupling the multiplying power of class actions with the fact that these acts assign damages awards on a per consumer basis (e.g., FCRA’s maximum of $1,000 per consumer affected), makes it clear that companies face potentially dire consequences if the Supreme Court affirms the Ninth Circuit’s decision.

 Facebook, Google, and eBay are goliaths in the technology sector, but their warnings probably resonate with large (and even some smaller) companies in other sectors as well.
 As Congress passes more legislation safeguarding consumer privacy, companies dealing with mounds of consumer data or interfacing with hordes of consumers will continue facing increased litigation exposure.
 Whatever the outcome in TransUnion, companies would do well to review their compliance practices to safeguard against future private lawsuits related to alleged infringements of privacy.